peteoyhh/Recipe_Backend/README.md

   ```
   MONGODB_URI=your_connection_string_here
   PORT=3000
+  UPLOAD_TOKEN=recipe-upload-secret-2024  # For image upload authentication
   ```
 - `.env` is listed in `.gitignore` to prevent accidental exposure.
 - Recipe queries default to a limit of 100 results to prevent overwhelming responses.
 - User IDs are auto-generated in format `u001`, `u002`, etc. if not provided.
 - Recipe IDs are auto-generated as numeric values (0, 1, 2, etc.) if not provided.

+### Image Storage
+- **All 13,582 recipe images** are stored in **MongoDB GridFS** (cloud-based storage)
+- Images are served through `/api/gridfs-images/:imageName` endpoint
+- Recipe documents include `imageName` field (e.g., "chicken-recipe") and auto-generated `imageUrl` field
+- Each recipe automatically gets a full `imageUrl` when fetched from the API
+- Image uploads require Bearer Token authentication for security
+- Public image access does not require authentication

 ---